Off-Grid Solar and Wind-Generated Power

 Although a bit of a hassle to setup these types of units, the functionality is unmatched in contrast to a plug-and-play unit that is typically purchased at the stores containing a very limited selection of available settings controls.

 Zoneminder, for instance, has so many controls and features, that it would take years to learn about, let alone try every one of them!
-Invariably a software-based PC DVR can be hit and miss (especially if you have kids or visitors that want to hop on the computer to watch an online video or play a video game.
+Invariably a software-based PC DVR can be hit and miss (especially if you have young adults or visitors that want to hop on the computer to watch an online video or play a video game.
 Simply using the computer for any other means can really mess the DVR function of the PC's set resolution designed for the recording software.

 Below is seen a small DVR that handles 4 microphones and 4 cameras.